dannyvelas/StarCommand/README.md

   - Create a `/mnt/media` directory that will be used for mounting.
 - After running this playbook:
   - It will show you the API token that was created for the Terraform Proxmox user.
 Save this in Bitwarden.
-  - ssh logins with the `root` user or port 22 will no longer work, so:
-    - Update the `User` in `~/.ssh/config` to be `admin` instead of `root`.
-Also update the `Port` to be the port from before.
-Also update
+  - Add the following to your `~/.ssh/config` file, this will be used by the `./ansible/setup-proxmox.yml` playbook:
+    ```
+    Host proxmox
+      Hostname 1.2.3.4
+      User admin
+      IdentityFile /path/to/your/private/.ssh/key
+      Port 1234
+    ```
   - Change the proxmox host of `./ansible/inventory.ini` to have these values: `ansible_port=1234 ansible_user=admin`.
   - You should now be able to:
-    - Run this playbook as many times as you want.
+    - Run this playbook as many times as you want (without the `-u root` argument, as that won't work anymore).
     - See your server as a Tailscale node in the [Tailscale machines page](https://login.tailscale.com/admin/machines).

 ## Terraform